NPSH Calculation and Find pump suction and delivery line head loss with an online calculator

 Cavitation:

-Liquid entering the impeller eye turns and is split into separate streams by the leading edges of the impeller vanes, an action which locally drops the pressure below that in the inlet pipe to the pump.
-If the incoming liquid is at a pressure with insufficient margin above its vapour pressure, then vapour cavities or bubbles appear along the impeller vanes just behind the inlet edges.
-This Phenomenon is known as cavitation and has three undesirable effects:
+Liquid entering the impeller eye turns and is split into separate streams by the leading edges of the impeller vanes, an action that locally drops the pressure below that in the inlet pipe to the pump.
+If the incoming liquid is at a pressure with an insufficient margin above its vapour pressure, then vapour cavities or bubbles appear along the impeller vanes just behind the inlet edges.
+This phenomenon is known as cavitation and has three undesirable effects:

 a) The collapsing cavitation bubbles can erode the vane surface, especially when pumping water-based liquids.